 Here’s What To Avoid:

-- Complicated meals of many ingredients which promote pathogenic fermentation – exactly what yeast loves.
-Focus on simple food combining.
+Complicated meals of many ingredients which promote pathogenic fermentation – exactly what yeast loves.
+Focus on simple food combinations.

 HERE’S WHAT YOU CAN HAVE: